MikeJollie2707/MichaelBot/docs/docs/INSTALLATION.md

 # Installation

 The instructions are geared towards Ubuntu (Kubuntu specifically) because that's what I use.
-Windows instruction might or might not work.
+As the time of this writing, I haven't tested any of the code on Windows.
+There will be instructions in the future, but they might or might not work since I don't work on Windows regularly.

 ## Prerequisites

-- Requires: Python 3.8+ (ideally latest), Git, `pip`, `virtualenv` OR `python3-venv` under Python, PostgreSQL (detailed instructions below).
-All of these can be installed using Google.
+- Requires: Python 3.8+ (ideally latest), Git, `pip`, `virtualenv` OR `python3-venv` under Python.
-- Optional: Lavalink (detailed instructions below), Docker.
+- Optional: Lavalink (more information below), Docker (for Lavalink), PostgreSQL (more information below).

 ## About Lavalink

 Lavalink is optional for the bot.
-If you don't plan to use the music functionality, you can simply remove `categories/music.py` and edit `main.py` a bit to exclude the file.
+If you don't plan to use the music functionality, you can simply edit `main.py` the `EXTENSION` variable to exclude `categories.music`.
 Then you can completely ignore this section and move on.
 Otherwise, you'll need to finish setting up Lavalink and get it running.

 There are 2 options to host Lavalink: you can host it directly using the `.jar` file or use Docker.
 I personally switched to Docker recently so I won't tell which one you should go.
 In either cases, you'll need a file `application.yml` to configure the server.
 An example is provided in `./lib/Lavalink`.
 You'll also need Java 13+, which can be downloaded [here](https://adoptopenjdk.net/archive.html?variant=openjdk13&jvmVariant=hotspot) or somewhere else (there are a billion places to download a billion java versions I'm not gonna even bother).